Zolochiv, Lviv Oblast

+Geography

+Zolochiv is located in the upper flow of Buh river, on the edge of Podolian Upland.
+Brown coal deposits are located in the surrounding area.

 History

-Medieval settlement, Tatar invasion
+Early history

 The site was occupied from AD 1180 under the name Radeche until the end of the 13th century when a wooden fort was constructed.
 This was burned in the 14th century during the invasion of the Crimean Tatars.

-Polish period

-In 1442, the city was founded as "Złoczów", by John of Sienno, a Polish nobleman of the Dębno family, although the first written mention of Zolochiv was in 1423.
+In 1442, the city was founded as "Złoczów", by Jan of Sienno, a Polish nobleman of the Dębno family, although the first written mention of Zolochiv was in 1423.
+The town served as a fortified stronghold and a location of trade fairs.

-By 1523, it was already a city of Magdeburg rights.

 Zolochiv was incorporated as a town on 15 September 1523 by the Polish king Sigismund I the Old.
 Located in the Ruthenian Voivodship of the Polish–Lithuanian Commonwealth, it belonged to several noble families.